Issygaudet/ENSF480_TERMPROJECT/readme.txt

 3. Execute the SQL script to create the necessary database and tables.

 Running the Application
-1. Compile and run the `ControlGUI` class using javac and java commands.
+1. Extract the ProjectJAR.zip file.
-2. The application will open, and you can start using it to manage the movie theatre database.
+2. Run the `Project.jar` file using the following command: java -jar Project.jar